 What makes Rhodes such a different place than most Greek islands?
 One thing is for certain, it is not just the long and beautiful beaches, or the 300 days of sunshine it offers.
 Sea and sand you can find all over Greece.

-There are plenty of reasons why someone should choose Rhodes island for his vacations.
-Lets leave out its beautiful beaches and resorts for a minute, and find out what else there is to explore.
+There are plenty of reasons why someone should choose Rhodes island as a vacation and holiday destination.
+Let's leave out the beautiful beaches and resorts for a minute, and find out what else there is to explore.
 Here are 5 reasons to tempt you!

 The beautiful myth of Rhodes says that after Zeus's victory against the Giants, he decided to divide the earth among the Olympian gods; The only god who received nothing was Helios, the god of the Sun.